bionicnrg/bionicnrg/README.md

 ### Hello

-I am a Solo Developer and this is my github page.
+I am a Solo Game Developer and this is my github page.

 <!--
 **bionicnrg/bionicnrg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.